Pratik2095/hevo-cse-assessment/README.md

 Authentication can be password-based or key-pair based (as supported by Snowflake).

 ### Step 2: Verify dbt Connection
-From the dbt project root directory: dbt debug
+From the dbt project root directory
+### dbt debug
-This confirms:
+This confirms
-Snowflake connectivity
+1. Snowflake connectivity
-Credentials and permissions
+2. Credentials and permissions
-Profile configuration
+3. Profile configuration

 ### Step 3: Run dbt Models
-Execute all staging and mart models: dbt run
+Execute all staging and mart models
+### dbt run

-This will:
+This will
-Read raw tables created by Hevo in PC_HEVODATA_DB.PUBLIC Create transformed models in PC_HEVODATA_DB.ANALYTICS Materialize the customers table
+1. Read raw tables created by Hevo in PC_HEVODATA_DB.PUBLIC
+2. Create transformed models in PC_HEVODATA_DB.ANALYTICS
+3. Materialize the customers table

 ### Step 4: Run dbt Tests
-Run data quality tests:
+Run data quality tests
-dbt test
+### dbt test

-This executes:
+This executes
-Source tests (not-null checks on raw tables)
+1. Source tests (not-null checks on raw tables)
-Model tests (not-null and uniqueness checks on customers.customer_id)
+2. Model tests (not-null and uniqueness checks on customers.customer_id)

 ## Output
 After successful execution, the following objects will be available in Snowflake: